ip-tools/python-epo-ops-client/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" is open to whoever wants to implement it.
+Anything tagged with "bug" is open to whoever wants to fix it.

 ### Implement Features